 An Action Prologue, often involving either Bond in action on a mission which usually has some connection, if tangential, to the main plot of the movie or something which establishes the main villain's plot.
 Once that's out the way and something's blown up, we go to...

 The Opening Credits, often highly stylized and abstract, set to a catchy theme song by a major recording artist.
-Frequent motifs involve guns, beautiful women writhing about in semi-undress, cards and martinis, something thematically linked to the villain's plot or theme (lots of gold for Goldfinger or oil to reflect the villain's oil-based plot in The World Is Not Enough, for example) and Bond himself.
+Frequent motifs involve guns, beautiful women writhing about in semi-undress, playing cards and martinis, something thematically linked to the villain's plot or theme (lots of gold for Goldfinger or oil to reflect the villain's oil-based plot in The World Is Not Enough, for example) and Bond himself.